-A: The following material is available for review by a staff member: Vanderbilt application form, offer letter, performance plans, discipline letters, authorization for deductions, employment history – including salary information.
+A: The following material is available for review by an employee: Vanderbilt application form, offer letter, performance plans, discipline letters, authorization for deductions, employment history – including salary information.
 Required certifications, performance development documents, including orientation records.
 Mandatory continuing education records, benefits information (maintained in separate record) and job related certifications.

 Q: What material is excluded from review?

-A: The following material is excluded from review by a staff member: Documents relating to the investigation of possible criminal offenses or violation of university policy, letters of reference, medical information related to leave certification, I-9 documentation, and any other documents that Vanderbilt considers confidential, proprietary or privileged.
+A: The following material is excluded from review by an employee: Documents relating to the investigation of possible criminal offenses or violation of university policy, letters of reference, medical information related to leave certification, I-9 documentation, and any other documents that Vanderbilt considers confidential, proprietary or privileged.

-Q: Can a manager who is considering hiring a staff member view the staff members record prior to making a decision?
+Q: Can a manager who is considering hiring an employee review the employee's record prior to making a decision?

 A: Yes.
-Again the manager should contact Employee Relations to arrange for the review.
-The viewing of the record does not substitute from speaking with the current manager and giving the required reference checks.
+Again the manager should contact the Human Resources Consultant to arrange for the review.
+The reviewing of the record does not substitute from speaking with the current manager and giving the required reference checks.

-Q: Can a manager review a current staff member’s record?
+Q: Can a manager review a current employee’s record?

 A: Yes.
-The manager should contact Employee Relations to make the arrangements.
+The manager should contact the Human Resources Consultant to make the arrangements.

 Q: Can records be removed from the record?

-A: No. Records cannot be removed from a file; however, a staff member may submit a rebuttal if he/she disagrees with material found in the record.
+A: No. Records cannot be removed from a file; however, an employee may submit a rebuttal if he/she disagrees with material found in the record.

-Q: Can a former staff member view his/her personnel record?
+Q: Can a former employee view his/her personnel record?

-A: A former staff member cannot view his/her personnel record, but a copy of the entire personnel file can be purchased by signing a release form and providing a duplication fee of $2.00/page.
+A: A former employee cannot view his/her personnel record, but a copy of the entire personnel file can be purchased by signing a release form and providing a duplication fee of $2.00/page.